(Margaret Shipman

 Paintings of Wild Plants, Medicinal Herbs, and Plant Folklore

-Growing in the cracks of sidewalks, along roads, in between train tracks, and in the carefully tended gardens of our grandmothers, grow plants with whom our ancestors had relationships.
+Growing in the cracks of sidewalks, along roads, in between train tracks, and in the carefully tended gardens of our grandmothers, are plants our ancestors had deep relationships with.

 They gave them names based on what they observed about them; coffeeweed, scotchbriar, white man’s footprint, and bloodwort are a few.
 They boiled them into teas, applied them to wounds and rashes, added them to stews, placed poultices on the chests of sick children, and learned which plants were helpers.